NPRojas/TicTacToe/README.md

 This project serves as a practice exercise for implementing a Tic-Tac-Toe game using factory functions.
 The logic is divided into three different factory functions: GameBoard, Cell, and GameController.

-## Getting Started

-If you're unsure how to start this project, you can draw inspiration from a Connect Four console implementation.
-Check out this example: [Connect Four Console](https://replit.com/@40percentzinc/ConnectFourConsole#script.js).

 ## Problem and Solution Sections

 ### Problem: How do I mark the players' moves in the console?